 We generate product revenue from sales of our solar cells, solar panels, inverters, imaging detectors and infrared detectors.
 Solar power products accounted for 1% and 4% of our product revenue in fiscal 2002 and 2003, 36% of our combined product revenue in fiscal 2004 and 81% of our product revenue in the nine months ended September 30, 2005.
 Detector products and other revenue accounted for 99% and 96% of our product revenue in fiscal 2002 and 2003, 64% of our combined product revenue in fiscal 2004 and 19% of our product revenue in the nine months ended September 30, 2005.
 Factors affecting our revenue include unit volumes shipped, average selling prices, product mix and product demand.
 We have experienced quarter-over-quarter unit volume increases in our solar power products for the past four quarters as we continued to increase our production.
-During this period, we have experienced relatively stable average selling prices for our solar power products to decline over time as the market becomes more competitive, as certain products mature and as manufacturers are able to lower their manufacturing costs and pass on some of the savings to their customers, similar to our experience historically in our detector products.
+During this period, we have experienced relatively stable average selling prices for our solar power products to the strength of end-market demand.
+We expect average selling prices for our solar power products to decline over time as the market becomes more competitive, as certain products mature and as manufacturers are able to lower their manufacturing costs and pass on some of the savings to their customers, similar to our experience historically in our detector products.